Shashwat4K/Clustering-Documents/README.md

 - Finding *cosine similarity* and perform clustering using various algorithms.

 ## Work which can be done:
-- Clustering based on different distance measures like *Jaccard Index*, etc.
+- Clustering based on different criteria like *Jaccard Index*, etc.
 - Some additional clustering algorithms.

 **Please suggest any improvements, and kindly 'star' the repository if you like it!
 Thank you!**